 If you're buying an oven, you should confirm whether it has a self-clean feature or not, because the cleaning process is very different for each type.
 Regardless of what type you have, your oven will need to be cleaned and how often depends on how messy your cooking and baking tends to be.

-- Chemical Fumes: Manual clean ovens require the use of oven cleaners which are very strong, smelly formulas.
+- Chemical fumes: Manual clean ovens require the use of very strong oven cleaners, smelly formulas.
 You must ventilate the kitchen by opening the window or turning on an above-range exhaust fan.
 Make sure to wear protective gear such as eyeglasses, rubber gloves, and mask if you have any problems with strong scents.
 A self-clean process uses no chemicals, simply heat to clean.

-- Time Saver: The self-cleaning cycle allows you to do other things.
-You can do the cycle in an evening, whereas a manual cleaning takes longer.
+- Time saver: The self-cleaning cycle allows you to do other things.
+You can do the cycle in an evening, whereas manual cleaning takes longer.

-- Cost Consideration: You might pay a hundred or so for the self-clean feature, but with manual clean, you must purchase oven cleaners and scouring pads.
-Using energy during the self-clean cycle is basically a trade-off for time and effort saved.
+- Cost consideration: You might pay $100 or so extra for the self-clean feature, but with manual clean, you must purchase oven cleaners and scouring pads.
+Using energy during the self-clean cycle is a trade-off for time and effort saved.

 A self-cleaning feature is an oven cycle that minimizes your efforts when it comes to cleaning the oven.
 And they generally do a very good job of cleaning the built-up grease, drips and burnt-on splatters that can take hours to clean manually.

 A self-cleaning cycle is available on ranges at all price points.
 This is not an expensive oven feature, but it generally adds around $100 or so to the ticket price and is well worth it.

 When a range model has a self-cleaning cycle, it is usually denoted on the control panel and in the product manual, but it also has a locking handle on the oven door.
 If you're not sure if your oven has such a feature and there's no locking handle, your oven does not have this feature and you must clean it manually.